 A spot of culture

-For anyone visiting Java, Borobudur is a must.
+For anyone looking to visit Java, Borobudur is a must.
 The largest Buddhist temple in the world, it is not only an impressive but also beautiful site.
 Heading here for sunrise is spectacular and a stay at Amanjiwo is the perfect combination.
-The location is breathtaking and for people who do not love beaches but are looking to relax, this is your place.
+The location is breath-taking and for people who do not love beaches but are looking to relax, this is your place.
 I would have held onto one of the pillars and refused to leave if I hadn't been so excited to get to Jogjakarta.